kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 /Users/mspreitz/go/src/github.com/kubestellar/kubestellar/pki/private/kcp-DNS-yep.yep.key
 ```

-Following is an example of using those results in launching the kcp
+Following is an example of using those results in launching the space provider's
 server.
 The `--tls-sni-cert-key` flag can appear multiple times on
 the command line, configuring the server to respond in a different way
 to each of multiple different SNIs.